paulkernfeld/scoped-ops/README.md

 To do:

-- Add a few useful operations for `Vec`
-- Refine API, if possible
-- Figure out if this would actually be useful for anything 😂
-- Explore owned variant
-- Explore support for "commit vs. revert"
+- Explore support for "commit vs. revert"?
 - Add support for other data structures?
 - Explore reference-counted variant?
+- Figure out if this would actually be useful for anything 😂?